Devil-SX/Turing-Machine/README.md

 write tape in file (like [this](./tape.txt)) or use list are both OK

-# Start yout turing machine
+# Start your turing machine

 There is an example